-Cyclostorm's Hurricane Zone pages are part of the original World Wide Web, before the big content management systems and social media platforms.
+Cyclostorm's Hurricane Zone pages are part of the original, free and open, World Wide Web.
 Jonathan Edwards has cotinuously developed Hurricane Zone resources since 7 August 1995.

 Cyclostorm provides access to a wealth of Internet-based resources, originating from governmental and educational sources, covering current tropical cyclone, typhoon and hurricane bulletins, and satellite and radar imagery around the world.